gitana/alpaca/site/docs/fields/time.md

 ## Example 3
 The time field with invalid time data.
 The time control rounds the time to nearest valid value.
 In addition, we can override the time picker plugin's settings directly by specifying them in the ```picker``` option.
-Here we set things up so that seconds are shown and time increments are by 1 second for minutes and seconds:
+Here we set things up so that seconds increment by 2.

 In addition, we specify the time picker settings directly so that seconds are shown:
 <div id="field3"> </div>
 {% raw %}